 Layer Up: Even in summer, coastal breezes can feel cool in the early morning and late evening, so light layers come in handy.

-Beat the Heat: If you’re visiting in July or August, start your day early.
-As a result, you’ll be able to enjoy hilltop sites like São Jorge Castle before temperatures climb.
+Beat the Heat: If you visit in July or August, start the day early so you can enjoy hilltop sites like São Jorge Castle before temperatures climb.

 Timing Tip: Late May is often recommended by travelers.
 In fact, it’s one of the best times to enjoy warm weather without peak-season crowds.

-Getting around is very easy since the Lisbon Port sits right next to the heart of the city.
-Once you step off the ship, you have several quick ways to reach the best spots along the Tagus Coast.
-Because the main sites are so close, you can spend less time in transit and more time seeing the views.
+Getting around is easy since the port is next to the city center.
+After leaving the ship, you can quickly reach many sight along the Tagus Coast.
+Most are close by, so you spend less time getting around and more time enjoying the views.

 Simple Ways to Get Around